chocolatey/choco-wiki/CentralManagement/CentralManagementSetupUpgrade.md

 # Chocolatey Central Mangement Upgrade
 This will guide us through upgrading an existing Chocolatey Central Management installation to newer versions.
-Install or upgrade `Chocolatey-Management-Database`; then `Chocolatey-Management-Service`; then `Chocolatey-Management-Web`. **IMPORTANT:** IN.
-THAT.
-ORDER.

 > :memo: **NOTE**: Looking for installation instructions?
 See [[Central Management Setup|CentralManagementSetup]].